agschwender/pilbox/README.rst

 -----------------

 -  *deg*: The desired rotation angle degrees

+   - *0-359*: The number of degrees to rotate (clockwise)
+   - *auto*: Auto rotation based on EXIF orientation, only relevant to JPEGs

 -  *expand*: Expand the size to include the full rotated image
 -  *fmt*: The output format to save as, defaults to the source format